BABEL-sbf/FFT-AI-models/models.md

 ## Popular Models and Their Applications in Marine Survey

-### EfficientNet:
+### EfficientNet (PyTorch Implementation):
 - **Overview**: EfficientNet is a model designed for image classification that scales the depth, width, and resolution of the network.
 - **Application**: Efficient for classifying marine species or assessing the health of marine ecosystems.

-### EfficientDet:
-- **Overview**: EfficientDet is an object detection model that builds upon the EfficientNet architecture.
-- **Application**: Useful for detecting marine life or underwater equipment with high accuracy.

-### Faster R-CNN:
+### YOLOv8:
-- **Overview**: Faster R-CNN is an advanced object detection model that uses Region Proposal Networks (RPN) to extract potential bounding boxes.
-- **Application**: Ideal for detecting and classifying marine species in high-resolution images.

-### YOLO (You Only Look Once):
-- **Overview**: YOLO is a real-time object detection system that divides the image into a grid and predicts bounding boxes and class probabilities simultaneously.
+- **Overview**: YOLOv8 is an evolution of the YOLO architecture, focusing on real-time object detection.
+It divides images into a grid and predicts bounding boxes and class probabilities simultaneously.
-- **Application**: Due to its real-time capabilities, YOLO is suitable for monitoring marine activities in real-time, such as tracking marine species or detecting unauthorized fishing activities.
+- **Application**: Due to its real-time capabilities, YOLOv8 is suitable for monitoring marine activities in real-time, such as tracking marine species or detecting unauthorized fishing activities.
-- **Advantage**: YOLO is known for its speed, making it ideal for real-time detection, especially when compared to models like Faster R-CNN.

 ---

 | Model Name   | Use Case in Marine Survey
 |
 |--------------|--------------------------------------------------------------------------------------------------------------------|
-| EfficientNet | Classifying marine species or assessing the health of marine
+| EfficientNet (PyTorch Implementation) | Classifying marine species or assessing the health of marine
 ecosystems.                                           |
-| EfficientDet | Detecting marine life or underwater equipment with high accuracy.
-|
-| Faster R-CNN | Detecting and classifying marine species in high-resolution images.
-|
-| YOLO         | Monitoring marine activities in real-time, such as tracking marine
+| YOLOv8       | Monitoring marine activities in real-time, such as tracking marine
 species or detecting unauthorized fishing activities. |

 ## Conclusion

-While YOLO stands out for real-time detection, models like EfficientDet and Faster R-CNN offer high accuracy.
+While YOLOv8 stands out for real-time detection, the PyTorch implementation of EfficientNet offers versatility in classification tasks.
 The choice of model largely depends on the specific requirements of the marine survey task.
-With tools like TensorFlow Lite, even resource-intensive models can be optimized for real-time applications.
+With tools like TensorFlow Lite and PyTorch, even resource-intensive models can be optimized for real-time applications.

+---